How Traverse Award Winners are Determined

 The following is a summary of the process through which Traverse Award recipients are selected.

 - Judges do not arrive at their scores by comparing entries to each other.
-In other words, as they review entries they are not attempting to identify the best entry, second best, etc. (Ranking entries comes later in the process).
+In other words, as they review entries, they are not attempting to identify the best entry, second best, etc. (Ranking entries comes later in the process).
 Instead, within the category and division groupings, the judges evaluate and score each entry on its individual merits in relation to the judging criteria.

 - This is comparable to a teacher evaluating students' work on an essay assignment, with the teacher telling the students the key points – criteria – the essays need to address.
 In the scoring process, the teacher doesn’t evaluate each essay in comparison to the others, but rather on the extent to which and quality with which each essay addressed the key points.